-In August 2013, GISMA was acquired by Global University Systems B.V.
-(GUS) and is now part of the GUS global alliance of institutions of higher education.
-Founded in 2003, and reorganised in 2012, GUS is an international group aiming at empowering higher education institutions with the tools needed to gain global presence.
+In August 2013, GISMA was acquired by Global University Systems (GUS) and is now part of the GUS global alliance of institutions of higher education.
+Founded in 2003 and re-organised in 2012, GUS is an international group aimed at empowering higher education institutions with the tools needed to gain global presence.

 With over 40,000 students, GUS’s portfolio ranges from business, finance, and law, to arts and hospitality courses, delivered at vocational, undergraduate, postgraduate, and executive levels across international campuses and online.

 From 2014-2017, GISMA offered an MBA programme in cooperation with the AMBA-accredited Maastricht School of Management (MSM).
 In May 2015, GISMA also partnered with MSM to offer the Master in Management programme.

 In January 2016, GISMA and Grenoble Ecole de Management (GEM) partnered to run the Grenoble MBA, Grenoble MIB, Grenoble MSc Marketing Management, and Grenoble MSc in Innovation, Strategy and Entrepreneurship in Berlin.

 Grenoble Ecole de Management (GEM) is triple-accredited - an honour shared by less than 1% of the world’s elite business schools.
 GEM’s triple accreditation includes: AMBA (Association of MBA’s), EQUIS (European Quality Improvement System), and AACSB (Association to Advance Collegiate Schools of Business).